drmonkeysee/ecs-scheduler/README.md

 There is one final feature of scheduled jobs that merits an extended example.
 Often times an ephemeral docker container may not be performing work in isolation of other systems; perhaps a container needs to update several document records or transform and insert data events into a shared log.
 It may not be all that useful to execute the container on a fixed schedule but instead in response to a signal from another system.
 ECS Scheduler can handle jobs like this via triggers.

 A trigger is an environmental check of some sort that the scheduld daemon can perform on behalf of the task and it will only launch the task if the check passes (i.e. if the trigger fires).
-For a triggered job the schedule is the frequency with which the trigger is checked instead of how often the task is executed.
+A triggered job's schedule is the frequency with which the trigger is checked instead of how often the task is executed.
 ECS Scheduler currently comes with one built-in trigger: the [SQS](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/Welcome.html) trigger.
 In a future release it will be easier to add custom triggers but for now see **execution.py** for how triggers are defined and used.

 Let's say we have another task that consumes messages from an SQS queue: `consumer-task`.
 Running the task every 5 minutes or every 20 minutes or once a day isn't very useful.
 Frequently it may be the case that our task would launch only to be faced with an empty queue.
 At other times the queue might be very active but the task isn't scheduled to start for another 6 hours, delaying our processing time.
 To avoid these issues we'll use an SQS trigger in the scheduled job.